Holohedron/Unity-Experimental-DXR/README.md

 This project is a sandbox in which you can  play with real time ray tracing features in Unity.
 This is a prototype and the final implementation of DXR will be different from this version.
 This project can not be used to do any production work.

 Requirements:
-NVIDIA RTX series card
+- NVIDIA RTX series card with the latest drivers [here](https://www.nvidia.com/Download/index.aspx?lang=com)
-Windows 10 RS5 (Build 1809) or later
+- Windows 10 RS5 (Build 1809) or later

 Install step:
 Download the project from Github in the release section, unzip.